AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/inbound-links/seo-remove-delete-an-inbound-link-url.md

 Sometimes you're gonna want to remove inbound links.
 Here's how:

 1. Go to the **Inbound Links** section.

    ![](assets/image2014-9-18-13-3a47-3a3.png)

 1. Hover over the inbound link URL you want to delete.

    ![](assets/image2014-9-18-13-3a49-3a34.png)

-   Click REMOVE.
+1. Click **Remove**.

    ![](assets/image2014-9-18-13-3a49-3a44.png)

-   Level up!
 You've now deleted this inbound link.